 Designated Industrial Property

-The new Modernized Municipal Government Act established a new property category called Designated Industrial Property (DI) which includes all facilities regulated by the AER, AUC or the NEB, as well as all linear property and all property designated in the regulations as a Major plant.
+The Municipal Government Act established a new property category called Designated Industrial Property (DI) which includes all facilities regulated by the AER, AUC or the NEB, as well as all linear property and all property designated in the regulations as a Major plant.
 DI property can include property from any of the classifications below, however all DI property in Lacombe County is either M&E, linear or non-residential.
 The assessment of all DI property is now the responsibility of the Provincial Assessor.

 Residential properties are assessed at market value, as of July 1 of the year previous to the tax year.
 Market value is determined by analyzing the sales of all property types throughout the municipality.
 Mass appraisal techniques are used in this valuation process.
 Since assessment reflects mid range sale values, the assessment may be slightly higher or lower than an actual sale price on a particular property.